With an iOS 10.3.2 release date getting closer we want to share some tips we think will help you in the buildup to the release and on release day.

 Prepare Your iPhone, iPad or iPod

-With an iOS 10.3 release date likely just days away, now is the perfect time to start preparing for the update’s release.
-Here are a few pre-installation tips to keep in your back pocket as we approach the arrival of iOS 10.3:
+It’s never too early to start preparing for an iOS update’s release.
+Here are a few pre-installation tips to keep in your back pocket as we approach the iOS 10.3.2 update’s release:

 - Use this time to cleanup your device.
 Get rid of files (apps, music, etc), anything you no longer use.
 Cleaning up your device could improve your device’s performance.